BOWLING GREEN STATE UNIVERSITY POLICE DEPARTMENT

 Job Classification: Police Officer 1 - Police Cadet

-Candidates must complete the following steps in order to apply:
+Candidates must complete the following steps to apply:

 Please see the complete position details below.
 For additional information about BGSU Public Safety and the BGSU Police Department click HERE.